Creamy Vegan Tomato Soup

 • Don’t Forget Dairy-Free Grilled Cheese – A classic combo!
 Before satisfying your hunger with soup, make a sandwich filled with gooey vegan cheese and grilled to perfection.
 Add a slice of fresh garden tomato and a leaf of lettuce and you’ll be golden!

 • Pair With a Potato – A potato with a crispy crust is the perfect plant-based pairing with this soup.
-Our Hasselback Potatoes recipe fits the bill and will fill your belly to the brim.
+Our hasselback potatoes recipe fits the bill and will fill your belly to the brim.
 A munch and then a slurp can be a beautiful bite.

-Any remaining tomato soup will last in the fridge for about 3-4 days.
-If you think it might take longer to finish, then pour your leftover soup into ice cube trays and freeze overnight.
+You sure can!
+Simply pour your leftover soup into ice cube trays and freeze overnight.
 When ready, pop your tomato cubes into a sealed container and they’ll last at least a month or two in the freezer.
 To thaw, either place into the refrigerator overnight or in a saucepan over medium heat until desired temperature.
+Tomato soup cubes can also be used to thicken or flavor a vegan stew, or even add an extra boost to sautéed vegetables.

 flower icon